contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/02_sending.md

 Once your request has been designed, it's time to send it to the server!
 Let's start by explaining how to send a request, and the available options.
-In a second part, we will describe the reponse block.
+In a second part, we will describe the reponse inspection capabilities.

 <a class="anchor" name="send-and-redirect"></a>
 ## Send and redirect

-The Requests perspective provides the "Send" button, right near the URL field.
+In the Requests tab, you will find a "Send" button, right near the URL field.
 In order to keep things simple, just click on the button and sent the request will be.

 However there is more to say about it, and this relates with what is called "redirection".